PrimaryStrawberry/FionnaManagerDecomp/README.md

 I will move things over to godot 4 a little later.

+> [!IMPORTANT]
+> If you have a cool feature idea please share it, I can do just about anything except adding more art!

 ## Enhanced Version Features:

 - Bust size is now interpolated